TrivadisPF/platys-modern-data-platform/cookbooks/run-spark-simple-app-java-submit/README.md

 You can

-1. download the pre-built jar form GitHub or
+1. download the pre-built JAR from GitHub or
 2. build it on your own using `maven` or `sbt`

 ### 1) Download pre-built application

-Download the pre-built jar into the `data-transfer/app` folder of the platys dataplatform.
+Download the pre-built JAR into the `data-transfer/app` folder of the platys dataplatform.

 ```bash
 wget https://github.com/TrivadisPF/spark-simple-app/releases/download/spark-2.4.7/spark-java-sample-1.0-SNAPSHOT.jar -O $DATAPLATFORM_HOME/data-transfer/app/spark-java-sample-1.0-SNAPSHOT.jar